-1-Sentence-Summary: First, Break All The Rules shows with research and examples why everything you think you know about managing people is wrong and how to challenge the status quo so that you and those you lead can reach your full potential.
+1-Sentence-Summary: First, Break All The Rules claims that everything you think you know about managing people is wrong, revealing how you can challenge the status quo so that both you and those you lead will achieve their full potential.

 Read in: 4 minutes

 Favorite quote from the author:

 If you’re a manager or have ever been one, you know how difficult it can be.
 There’s a lot of pressure to lead from the front and set a good example while at the same time making your superiors happy.

 But you want to succeed not only for your sake but for the entire company’s benefit.
 Maybe you even care about your team members on a personal level.
 And while you might have tried management advice in the past, you’re frustrated because most of it just doesn’t work.